pachun/boo/README.md

 Boo is a set of steps that I use to set up new or re-imaged Mac machines.
 It includes manual and automated steps to configure my system settings, install my apps and setup my terminal ([Ghostty](https://ghostty.org)).
 My dotfiles are also installed, which mainly configure [Neovim](https://neovim.io) and some [Lazy.nvim](https://lazy.folke.io/) plugins.

+# Installation

+Xcode takes a while to install, and is required to [install the dotfiles](#after-xcode-is-installed).
+With the interest of keeping your installation experience unblocked, the Xcode install is mentioned first, followed by all manual setup, followed by the dotfile installation.

+Otherwise, order of installations doesn't matter.

 [Install Xcode](https://apps.apple.com/us/app/xcode/id497799835)

 [Install Amphetamine](https://apps.apple.com/us/app/amphetamine/id937984704)